natelgrw/aspector_pipeline/README.md

 # ASPECTOR Core

-ASPECTOR is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.
+ASPECTOR Core is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.

 Current Version: **1.0.0**